-The final dissertation project will allow you to design, develop and implement your own critical research enquiry into an aspect of culture and media.
+The final dissertation project will allow you to design, develop and implement your own critical enquiry into an aspect of culture and media.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 |Sociology of Media and Culture||30|

 Year 1 optional modules (selection of typical options shown below)

 You will also choose 30 credits from the below:

 |Communication and Public Opinion||30|

 |Technology, Media and Politics: Research and Real World Cases||30|